 With legal companies, many factors come into play and the choice of account should be made with a long-term perspective.
 A good bank supports the company in good times as well as in difficult times. and is as interested in your long-term success as you are.

-Which choice do you make?
-Feel free to share your choice including reasons and which company form you have!
+What is your choice?
+Feel free to share your choice in the comments, including your reasons and which type of company you have!

 unfortunately not yet as far as I know.
 But I also hope that this will change soon!